JoshMermel/JoshMermel.github.io/_posts/2015-11-15-Vim-repeat-indent.md

 A feature of many Vim commands is that they optionally accept a count.
 This number tells the command how many times it should happen.
 For example, to go down five lines, you could hit `j` five time.
 Or you could hit `5j`.
 This feature lets you cut down on key mashing and get right to the meat of text editing.

 ## >>

 The `>` command is a verb that can be read "indent by one line."
-It take a motion and indents everything between the cursor and the destination by one line.
+It take a motion and indents everything between the cursor and the destination by one shiftwidth.
 Some examples are `>ip` for "indent all lines of this paragraph" or `gg>G` for "indent the whole file by one shiftwidth"

 ## Weirdness with [count]>>